cronfig/docs/pages/01.basics/01.what-is-cronfig/docs.md

 - Some web hostings let their users to run jobs only once per hour, which isn't frequent enough.
 - Each server can have the web root folder in a different location

 The points above shows why it's not possible to write documentation for every single server or service where you can install Mautic.
-The Cronfig author was feeling the pain while helping Mautic community in the forums and decided to build a simple service which would work for all environments.
-The service which is simple to install into Mautic, simple to register and log into.
-The service which will gives you visibility into when and what jobs gets triggered, how long the execution takes and what is the result.
-The service which will let you know if there is something wrong with your Mautic or your server.
+The Cronfig author was feeling the pain while helping Mautic community in the forums and decided to build a simple service which

+- would work for **all environments**,
+- is **simple to install** into Mautic and similar apps,
+- **simple to register** and log into,
+- gives you visibility into when and what jobs gets triggered, how long the execution takes and **what is the result**,
+- will let you know if there is something wrong with your Mautic or your server - **simple realtime monitoring** of your app,
+- is built **inside the administration** of the app you are triggering.
+No need to go elsewhere to monitor or configure it.